 - Camping chairs

 - Toolbox and rechargeable drill

 - Fishing gear

 - Skis and boots (winter)

-- All of my trekking gear
+- All of my backpacking gear

 In addition to the skyboxes, the van also has three pullout drawers below the bed, a small closet to hang clothes, and multiple storage compartments throughout.

-My external battery, comfy camping chair, fold down table, mobile WiFi hotspot, and laptop give me the opportunity to maintain my website from the comfort of my van.
+My external battery, comfy camping chair, fold-down table, mobile WiFi hotspot, and laptop give me the opportunity to maintain my website from the comfort of my van.

 Much of this website was created surrounded by the fresh air of the Colorado mountains.
 You’d be surprised where you can get cell service.

 When I’m not in ‘stealth mode’, chances are I’m listening to my favorite music on my van’s incredibly powerful stereo system.
 And I’m listening to it loudly.
 Very, very loudly.